 The Honors College hosts an Honors Graduation Recognition event at the end of each regular semester.
 This is a very special event to which parents and family members are invited, and is held on the Friday evening prior to the weekend of University graduation ceremonies.

-Upon graduation, an Honors Program student is awarded the distinction of being a "University Honors Scholar" if that student has
+Upon graduation, an Honors College student is awarded the distinction of being a "University Honors Scholar" if that student has

 - maintained a 3.4 or above "graduation" GPA (which counts course repeats)